openziti/ziti-doc/docusaurus/docs/guides/Local_Gateway/EdgeRouter.md

 There is a [video](https://www.youtube.com/watch?v=H0qGRBMGNIA) for this demo.
 The demo here setup exact same network as described in the video.

-In addition to the video, this guide also demonstrates IP intercept in [Section 5](#50-http-service-configuration).
+In addition to the setup discussed in the video, this guide also demonstrates IP intercept in [Section 5.0 http Service Configuration](#50-http-service-configuration).

 For the demonstration, we will setup the network like below: